Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly to Limassol?

-To get the best value, try booking a flight at noon when visiting Limassol.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+To get the best value, try booking a flight in the evening when visiting Limassol.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Richard the Lionheart once traveled to Limassol to rescue his betrothed, but you’ll be glad you can board Cyprus flights when you arrive in the midst of Limassol’s jovial atmosphere and nightlife.
 The center of the country’s wine production, Limassol is the life of the Cyprus party.
 The city is focused on development and modernization and has several excellent hotels that provide a great starting point to dance the night away.
 For something more relaxed, head out for a country stroll in the foothills of the Trodos Mountains just north of the city.
 Or unwind on the beach after your flight to Cyprus.
 Guests can visit for free, but visitors are charged admission.
 The public beach, Avmidou, is located on British military base Akrotiri.